KKDN7355/Milky-Way-Planets-And-Their-Relative-Distances-To-Earth/README.md

 - **User Controls**:
   - Start and stop simulation buttons.
   - Adjustable start and end years using text boxes.
-- **Color-coded Planet Representations**: Uses predefined colors for each planet to enhance visualization.
+- **Color-coded Planet Representations**: Uses predefined colors for each planet to enhance visualisation.
 - **Smooth Animations**: Animated updates for planetary motion and statistics.

 ## Roadmap